 Exceeding Customer Expectations by Catering To Your Customers

 Providing standard-quality service is no longer enough to attract and maintain customers in the field service industry.
-Whether you own a yard and garden maintenance company, a landscaping business or other field-based service, today’s consumer expects more from the moment you knock on their door until the minute you finish the job.
+Whether you own a lawn care and landscaping business or other field-based service, today’s consumer expects more from the moment you knock on their door until the minute you finish the job.

 In the field service industry, if you don’t have customers, you won’t have a business for long.
 To keep current customers and add new ones, you’ve got to learn how to cater to them in a way that makes you stand out from the competition.
 Here are some basic tips to keep in mind that will allow you to keep your customers happy while you build a successful business.